UnforbiddenYet/languagedetector-polyfill/README.md

 ### `detector.inputQuota` (readonly)

 Available input quota for detection operations.
+As `cld3-asm` does not expose similar API this property returns the remaining number of characters left after subtracting all the characters passed to `detector.detect(text)`.
+Initialized with 10000, minimum value is 0.

 ### `detector.expectedInputLanguages` (readonly)

-Array of expected input language codes (optimization hint only, does not affect detection results).
+Array of expected input language codes.

 ### `LanguageDetector.dispose()`